BettercareHealth/bettercare/primary-newborn-care/test-1.md

 12. Fetal hypoxia is defined as:
 	-	Failure to breathe after delivery
 	-	A low 1 minute Apgar score
-	+	Too little oxygen in the fetus
+	+	Too little oxygen to the fetus
 	-	Intra-uterine death
 13. After delivery the following infants should have their mouth and throat suctioned:
 	-	Preterm infants
 	-	Infants born by Caesarean section
 	+	Infants that fail to breathe well after stimulation
 	-	All newborn infants
-14. Which staff members need to be able to resuscitate infants:
+14. Which health workers need to be able to resuscitate infants:
 	-	Doctors only
 	-	Midwives only
 	-	Doctors and senior midwives only
-	+	All staff who conduct deliveries
+	+	All those who conduct deliveries
 15. What is the most important step in resuscitating an infant?
 	+	Giving bag-and-mask ventilation
 	-	Starting cardiac massage